LucaMalavolta/PyORBIT/README.md

 `Jeffreys` and `Modified Jeffreys` priors are actually `Truncated Jeffreys` and `Truncated Modified Jeffreys`, with truncation defined by the boundaries of the parameter space.

 **Parameter exploration**
-The user can choice between `Linear` and `Logarithmic`.
+The user can choose between `Linear` and `Logarithmic`.
 Note that in the second case the parameter space is transformed into base-2 logarithm.

-Most of the information can be found in [Malavolta et al. (2016)](https://ui.adsabs.harvard.edu//#abs/2016A&A...588A.118M/abstract) and [Malavolta et al. (2018)](https://ui.adsabs.harvard.edu//#abs/2018AJ....155..107M/abstract).
+Most of the information can be found in [Malavolta et al. (2016)](https://ui.adsabs.harvard.edu/abs/2016A%26A...588A.118M/abstract) and [Malavolta et al. (2018)](https://ui.adsabs.harvard.edu/abs/2018AJ....155..107M/abstract).

 **Papers using PyORBIT**